 - 2) ATP Challenger Tour Tournaments.
 Tournaments must hire Chair Umpires as specified below: - a) Chair Umpires.
 Each tournament shall have a minimum of four (4) designated Chair Umpires for the entire week as selected and coordinated by ATP.
-Challengers approved for a 56-draw event will be required to have five (5) designated Chair Umpires.
 Under special circumstances, ATP may require additional Chair Umpire(s) to be hired by the tournament. - b) Supplemental Chair Umpires.
 Each tournament shall provide supplemental Chair Umpires approved by ATP for matches not covered by the designated Chair Umpires.
 Supplemental Chair Umpires must have certification of Gold, Silver, Bronze or White.